 When claiming Attendance Allowance you may receive text messages (SMS) from the Department for Communities (DfC).
 They will always be clearly marked as DfC and will never ask you to give, or click a link to give, personal information or financial details by message or email.

 If you’re concerned or unsure about any text messages (SMS) you receive from about Attendance Allowance you should contact Disability and Carers Service directly.
 If you suspect you have received a fraudulent message as a scam, contact Disability and Carers Service immediately.

 Further information is available at:

 Attendance Allowance is normally paid directly into any account of your choice which accepts direct payment of benefits.
 This might be a bank, building society or other account provider.

 You may be able to get someone else to collect your Attendance Allowance if you wish.
-For help with this please contact your bank, building society or other account provider.
+For help with this contact your bank, building society or other account provider.

-If you would like more information about how you can be paid by other means please contact the office dealing with your claim.
+If you would like more information about how you can be paid by other means contact the office dealing with your claim.

 Effect on other benefits and entitlements

 If you start to get Attendance Allowance, it might increase the amount of other benefits or credits you're entitled to.